House Dems Summon Postal Leaders to Hearing on Mail Delays

 “I’ll give you that guarantee right now: The president of the United States is not going to interfere with anybody casting their vote in a legitimate way, whether it’s the post office or anything else,” Mark Meadows said.

-But Democrats, in their statement announcing the Aug.
-24 hearing, said changes made by DeJoy at his agency constitute “a grave threat to the integrity of the election and to our very democracy."
+But Democrats said changes made by DeJoy constitute “a grave threat to the integrity of the election and to our very democracy."
 They asserted that DeJoy “has acted as an accomplice in the president’s campaign to cheat in the election, as he launches sweeping new operational changes that degrade delivery standards and delay the mail."

 The agency in the meantime is now seeking a short-term end-of-the-year rate increase, according to a notice filed Friday with the Postal Regulatory Commission.
 The reasons: increased expenses, heightened demand for online packages due to the coronavirus pandemic and an expected increase in holiday mail volume.